Palmer Station Timeline

 Summer 1976-77

-First desal unit installed--peak production was 20 gallons per hour
+First desal units installed--peak production was 20 gallons per hour.

-Another piece of the water system...here's what the seawater intake looked like in 1977 (Gary Cullen)
+Another piece of the water system...here's what the seawater intake looked like in 1977 from shore (Gary Cullen) and from offshore (Ed Schwalenberg).

 And from the other end of the station...